petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-nd-mi300-series-amd-gpu-driver-linux-installation-guide.md

 ### Downgrade Linux Kernel

-To check the kernel version of your Linux system, use the below command:
+To check the kernel version of your Linux system, use the following command:
 ```bash
 uname -srmv
 ```